Futureproof

 The concept of a competitive moat comes from actual castles.
 A motte-and-bailey castle placed the fortified keep on a raised mound — the motte — surrounded by an outer courtyard called the bailey.
 Around the whole thing: a water-filled ditch.
 The moat.

 The bailey was quick to build and easy to attack.
-It was the first thing invaders reached.
-But it wasn't meant to be the last line of defense — it bought time.
+But it bought time.
 The motte was the real fortress.
-And the moat was what made the entire structure work: a barrier that was structurally expensive to cross, not just tactically inconvenient.
+And the moat was what made the entire structure work: a barrier that was structurally expensive to cross.

 Warren Buffett brought the metaphor to business: “The most important thing is trying to find a business with a wide and long-lasting moat around it.”

 NFX puts it bluntly: “Your product is not your moat.
 Your network is your moat.”
-The product is the bailey.
-The moat is whatever makes it structurally painful for someone to copy what you've built — not just functionally, but operationally, economically, and strategically.
+The product is what you sell.
+The moat is whatever makes it structurally painful for someone to replicate the business you've built around it.

 How to Build a Moat — Starting With Knowing You Don't Have One